Naimish240/adsb-demodulator/README.md

 # adsb-demodulator
-SoapySDR-based ADSB demodulator written in python
+ADSB demodulator written in python

+## Dependancies
+- You'll need an RTL-SDR (for obvious reasons)
+- You'll need to have the RTL-SDR drivers installed

+## Running Instructions
+1. Create a virtual environment
+2. Install the dependancies from `requirements.txt`
+3. Run `python adsb.py`

+## Notes

 SoapySDR was installed on the device, not in the venv.
 Expose it by setting `include-system-site-packages = true`